Wells Cathedral: In the arts and popular culture

 The cathedral provided settings for scenes for the 2019–2020 television series The Spanish Princess.
-IT was also used for filming the wedding of Henry VIII and Jane Seymour for Wolf Hall: The Mirror and the Light as Hampton Court’s Palace Chapel.
-In a PBS newsletter, locations manager, Rebecca Pearson provided this comment: “Sky-high ceilings, vibrant stained glass, and intricate stone carvings give it the presence to host a key moment ...”
+It was also used for filming the wedding of Henry VIII and Jane Seymour for Wolf Hall: The Mirror and the Light as Hampton Court's Palace Chapel.
+In a PBS newsletter, locations manager, Rebecca Pearson provided this comment: "Sky-high ceilings, vibrant stained glass, and intricate stone carvings give it the presence to host a key moment".
+In 2025 scenes for the Masters of the Universe film were filmed at the Cathedral.

-In 2025 scenes for the upcoming Masters of the Universe movie were filmed at the Cathedral.
+Since 2012, the Cathedral has been the venue for Wells Art Contemporary, an annual juried exhibition of contemporary artwork.